 If you can’t stay young, you can at least stay immature.Red Green

 The Ryoba saw is certainly the best-known woodworking saw in Japan if only because of its unique shape.
-Indeed, for as long as your humble servant has been rattling around on the earth, it has been the single tool that most represents the Japanese carpenter in the public mind.
+Indeed, for as long as your humble servant has been making a damned nuisance of himself on the earth, it has been the single tool that most represents the Japanese carpenter in the public mind.
 It is probably the best-known Japanese saw outside of Japan too, second only to the Dozuki saw.

 In this post we will discuss the Ryouba saw in general, and the Ryouba we provide to our Beloved Customers in particular.